 Exhibit Number Exhibit Description 3.1 First Amended and Restated Certificate of Incorporation of Willdan Group, Inc., including amendments thereto (1) 3.2 Amended and Restated Bylaws of Willdan Group, Inc. (2) 4.1 Specimen Stock Certificate for shares of the Registrant's Common Stock (1) 4.2 The Company agrees to furnish to the Securities and Exchange Commission upon request a copy of each instrument with respect to issues of long-term debt of Willdan Group, Inc. and its subsidiaries, the authorized principal amount of which does not exceed 10% of the consolidated assets of Willdan Group, Inc. and its subsidiaries.
-10.1 Fourth Amendment to the Credit Agreement, dated March 7, 2016, by and between Willdan Group, Inc. and BMO Harris Bank, National Association.
-31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a) or 15d-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to § 302 of the Sarbanes-Oxley Act of 2002 31.2 32.1 Certifications of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
-1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002 101 Interactive data files pursuant to Rule 405 of Regulation S-T: (i) the Condensed Consolidated Balance Sheets as of April 1, 2016 and April 3, 2015; (ii) the Condensed Consolidated Statements of Operations for the three months ended April 1, 2016 and April 3, 2015; (iii) the Condensed Consolidated Statements of Stockholders Equity for the three months ended April 1, 2016; (iv) the Condensed Consolidated Statement of Cash Flows for
+10.1 Form of Director and Officer Indemnification (3).
+10.2 Willdan Group, Inc. Amended and Restated 2008 Performance Incentive Plan (4).
+31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a) or 15d-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to § 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a) or 15d-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to § 302 of the Sarbanes-Oxley Act of 2002 32.1 Certifications of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
+1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002 101 Interactive data files pursuant to Rule 405 of Regulation S-T: (i) the Condensed Consolidated Balance Sheets as of July 1, 2016 and July 3, 2015; (ii) the Condensed Consolidated Statements of Operations for the three and six months ended July 1, 2016 and July 3, 2015; (iii) the Condensed Consolidated Statements of Stockholders Equity for the three and six months ended July 1, 2016; (iv) the Condensed Consolidated Statement of Cash Flows for the three and six months ended July 1, 2016 and July 3, 2015 and (iv) the Notes to the Condensed Consolidated Financial Statements.
+F Filed herewith

-\ Filed herewith.

-Financial Statements.

-(1)Incorporated by reference to Willdan Group, Inc.'s Registration Statement on Form S-1, filed with the Securities and Exchange Commission on August 9, 2006, as amended (File No. 333-136444).
+- \ Filed herewith. - (1)Incorporated by reference to Willdan Group, Inc.'s Registration Statement on Form S-1, filed with the Securities and Exchange Commission on August 9, 2006, as amended (File No. 333-136444). - (2)Incorporated by reference to Willdan Group, Inc.'s Quarterly Report on Form 10-Q, filed with the Securities and Exchange Commission on August 13, 2009. - (3)Incorporated by reference to Willdan Group, Inc.'s Current Report on Form 8-K, filed with the Securities and Exchange Commission on June 13, 2016. - (4)Incorporated by reference to Willdan Group, Inc.'s Current Report on Form 8-K, filed with the Securities and Exchange Commission on June 14, 2016.

-the three months ended April 1, 2016 and April 3, 2015 and (iv) the Notes to the Condensed Consolidated

-(2)Incorporated by reference to Willdan Group, Inc.'s Quarterly Report on Form 10-Q, filed with the Securities and Exchange Commission on August 13, 2009.